Kleen-Lab/Bipolar_Expedition/README.md

-# Public code repository for the manuscript "Distance of bipolar re-referencing imparts nonlinear frequency-specific influences on intracranial recording signal measurements"
+# Public code repository for the Journal of Engineering manuscript "Distance of bipolar re-referencing imparts nonlinear frequency-specific influences on intracranial recording signal measurements"

 ================================

 ## Package setup.

 ### 1. Required software
 MATLAB (tested with Version 2023-2025)
+R (tested with version 4.4)
+Python (version 3)

 ### 2. Other dependencies
 None